-The Hellenic Air Force Air History Service was established at 1950 as a department of Branch A of the Hellenic Air Force General Staff, under the title “Section of Military Reports”.
+The Hellenic Air Force History Directorate was established in 1950 as a Section in A Branch of the Hellenic Air Force General Staff, under the title “Section of Military Reports”.

 Already before 1949 orders were issued for officers, that had taken part in the 1st World War, to compile military reports, while the Operations Directorate of the HAF General Staff had undertaken the subject of compiling, keeping and submitting the Diaries of the different Units.